Lakshyasinghrawat12/Image-Text-detection-and-orientation-correction-project/README.md

 # Image-Orientation-detection-correction-project
-This repository has my first image detection project using Pillow and Py-tesseract
+This repository has my first image detection project using Pillow and Py-tesseract it uses an OCR to first detect all the text in the image then calculate its orientation to correct it using simple rotation function and substraction

 It is recommended to use a virtual environment instead of directly downloading the libraries to your local PC as the downloaded libraries may hinder with other processes of your system and a virtual environment is a useful way of ensuring that the correct package/library versions are consistently used every time the software runs.
 Virtual environments also help ensure that the results from running code are reproducible